Ability of error correlations to improve the performance of variational quantum algorithms: Introduction

-However, recent experimental results have highlighted the ubiquity of both spatially and temporally correlated errors in NISQ devices.
-Sources of spatially correlated errors include crosstalk \cite{heinz2021crosstalk,berg2022probabilistic}, fluctuations of external, quasi-homogeneous magnetic fields \cite{monz2011qubit}, and (cosmic) radiation \cite{wilen2021correlated,cardani2021reducing}.
-Sources of temporally correlated errors include reflections in drive lines \cite{reed2013entanglement}, long-lived quasi-particle excitations \cite{wilen2021correlated}, nuclear spins \cite{Khaetskii2002}, and interactions with microscopic binary fluctuators \cite{burkard2009non-markovian,schloer2019correlating}.
-Given the importance of VQAs, their noise resilience against local errors, and the prevalence of correlated errors, an understanding of the effects of correlated errors on VQAs is needed.
+Recent experimental results have highlighted the ubiquity of both spatially and temporally correlated errors in NISQ devices.
+Sources of spatially correlated errors include crosstalk~\cite{heinz2021crosstalk,berg2022probabilistic}, fluctuations of external, quasihomogeneous magnetic fields~\cite{monz2011qubit}, and (cosmic) radiation~\cite{wilen2021correlated,cardani2021reducing}.
+Sources of temporally correlated errors include $1/f$ noise (where $f$ denotes frequency)~\cite{dutta1981low,koch1983flicker, koch2007model,connors2022charge}, reflections in drive lines~\cite{reed2013entanglement}, long-lived quasiparticle excitations~\cite{wilen2021correlated}, nuclear spins~\cite{Khaetskii2002}, and microscopic two-level systems~\cite{burkard2009non-markovian,schloer2019correlating,burnett2019decoherence}.
+In particular, Refs.~\cite{schloer2019correlating,burnett2019decoherence} studied the stability of superconducting (transmon) qubits.
+Telegraph-like switching of relaxation times~\cite{burnett2019decoherence} and qubit frequency~\cite{schloer2019correlating} were observed.
+Both works attribute these effects to single two-level systems local to each qubit.

+Given the importance of VQAs, their resilience against local errors, and the prevalence of correlated errors, an understanding of the effects of correlated errors on VQAs is needed.
 We make a first step in this direction by studying the effects of temporally correlated (non-Markovian) and spatially correlated errors on QAOA.
-Inspired by recent experimental results \cite{schloer2019correlating}, we introduce a toy model for temporally correlated errors in which every qubits interacts with a single binary fluctuator (\fig{error_model}).
-The model allows for full and independent variation of the marginalized, time-local noise rate and the correlation time.
-Interchanging the roles of space and time, a model for spatially correlated errors is obtained (\fig{error_model_spatial}).
-Thus, we are able to treat temporally and spatially correlated errors on an equal footing.
-We will therefore often write `correlation strength' to refer to both correlation time and correlation length.